scuzzydude/asimov/asimov.md

 ## Psychohistory

-Psychohistory is the science in Asimov's Foundation universe used to predict the future on a galaxy wide basis.
+Psychohistory is the science in Asimov's *Foundation* universe used to predict the future on a galaxy wide basis.
 It's a made-up science, but uses elements of psychology, history, mathematics, and economics.
 Like economics, it has its flaws, mostly in not being able to see the unpredictable, such as a pandemics, wars, natural disasters, or mutants with mind control.
 Both sciences are noble in their purpose.
 Economics, to find a conflict free allocation of resources in a group of humans.
 And psychohistory, to get the galaxy on a sustainable and conflict free path to prosperity.

 Pandemics might change how humans value health care for a period, and economics can adjust to this be biasing the relative weight of the medical industry in their calculations.
 This is an approximation -- it really has no data to weigh against.
 Data from the last global pandemic is very murky, the way humans react is the real variable because nobody had the internet to tell them what to think back in those days.

 The real problem in economics is more complicated.
 When you measure things in dollars, you have to use it as fraction.
 Dollars per pound of rice.
 Dollars per barrel of oil.
 Dollars per acre of farmland.
 Dollars per item for a manufactured good.
 How about a song?
 They do try to measure these things.
 A Gold Single in the United States sold 500,000 units.
 And you could measure revenue per song.
 Neither reflect the real value of a song to humankind.
 The Houston Rockets merchandise sales in 1994 do not reflect the value of 1994 Championship to the city of Houston.
 Nor does Red Hat's stock price reflect the true value of Linux to mankind.
 All these things are genius, the product of mankind's creativity, and add tremendous value to society.

 With asimov, you have a unit of measure for man's genius.
 In both economics and engineering, we make use of approximations and equivalencies.
 This is exactly the way those economists do things.
-They might have fancy titles and degrees and smoke pipes, but at the end of the day it's just Fantasy Sports with economic data.
+They might have fancy titles and degrees and smoke pipes, but at the end of the day it's just fantasy sports with economic data.
 Since I have no formal training as an economist, I won't make an economic argument.
 I know when to stay in my lane.
 I'll use psychohistory, which is a made-up science.
 I'm an expert in fiction.
 I didn't have the internet or cable television growing up, so I read a lot.

-I'm a psychohistorian sent to Earth from the Foundation on Terminus, I see these primitive, planet-bound earthlings are trying to move from a property-based value system to a genius-based value system.
+I'm a psychohistorian sent to Earth from the Foundation on the planet Terminus, I see these primitive, planet-bound earthlings are trying to move from a property-based value system to a genius-based value system.
 My job is to figure out the real impact.
 First, I evaluate what is the real value of the earthling economy in terms of genius.

 I'm lazy, so I only use economic data back to 1990.
-The constant warfare on the planet in centuries prior would only cloud the genius estimations, because of all the prematurely dead and never born geniuses.
+The constant warfare on the planet in decades and centuries prior would only cloud the genius estimations, because of all the prematurely dead and never born geniuses.
 From 1990 to 2020, the sum of Gross World Product was equivalent 2,616 trillion dollars.
 That's 2.6 Quadrillion dollars, or \$2,600,000,000,000,000.
 Genius, unlike most resources, is both renewable and cumulative.
 Cumulative in that using past genius as a means of production does not prevent the same genius from being used again for something else.
 And genius, even old genius, like writing or fire, compounds in value over time as humans find new applications for each innovation.

 One Trillion Asimov represents the sum of human genius.
 I have outlined a Distribution Schedule in [Appendix B](#appendix-b-asimov-distribution-schedule).
 To summarize, it'll take about 200 years to distribute all the asimov.
 Per plan, if The Foundation has succeeded in acquiring all the scoot of genius and hold zero scoot of vanity, one trillion asimov should be equivalent to the cumulative sum of human genius up to that point in time.
 This gives us another equivalence.